Born into slavery, reclaimed by African women, the headwrap is now a celebrated in the African fashion industry to express style and identity.

-The start of the 20th century saw the introduction of the first chemical relaxers designed to straighten and grow black hair.
+The start of the 20th century saw the introduction of the first chemical relaxers designed to straighten and grow natural black hair.
 While the method was highly criticised for encouraging European beauty standards, it became popular among African-American women and led to the headwrap taking on a much more functional use.
 Headwraps were used to protect chemically treated hair from sweat, dirt and water which could affect how well the chemicals worked and hinder the hair growth.

 Similar headwraps soon became popular among black men as well, with items such as the durag used to maintain popular hairstyles including the conk.
 The durag was a type of pressing cap that helped to protect chemically treated hair that was fashionably manipulated into soft waves.

 The Black Power movement in the sixties and seventies saw a decline in chemically processed hair but did not stop the popularity of the head tie as a fashion statement among black women.